-Additional borrower(s) whose income contributes to qualifying for a loan and whose name(s) appear on documents with equal legal obligations.
+Additional named borrower(s) whose income contributes to qualifying for a loan and who is equally obligated to repay the principal balance with interest.

-The servicing procedure followed to bring a delinquent mortgage “current” and to file the required notices to bring foreclosure when necessary.
+The process used by mortgage servicing companies to bring a past-due mortgage current and to file foreclosure notices, if necessary.

 A binding pledge made by the lender to the borrower to make a loan, at certain (or maximum) loan terms within a given period of time for a given purpose, subject to various stated conditions.

-A formal letter sent by a lender stating the terms and conditions under which the lender agrees to loan money to a potential borrower.
+A lender's formal letter to a potential customer that states the terms and conditions under which the lender agrees to lend money to that customer.

 Positive characteristics of a borrower's credit, employment, or savings history which may be used to offset high debt-to-income ratios in the underwriting process.

-A discount or other incentive given by a landlord or seller to a prospective tenant or buyer to induce them to sign a lease or purchase property.
+A discount or incentive a seller gives to a prospective buyer to encourage him or her to purchase a property.

 A condition that must be met before a contract is legally binding.

 A conventional mortgage is any mortgage loan that is not insured or guaranteed by the government (such as under Federal Housing Administration, Department of Veterans Affairs, or Department of Agriculture loan programs).